jupyter-book/blog/posts/2025-11-why-make-a-major-release.md

 ### Use the upgrade guide and helper

 We've also created an [upgrade guide for Jupyter Book 1](xref:jb#upgrade-tldr) to help people navigate their upgrade path.
-This includes guides to translate "old" configuration (`_config.yml`) to "new" configuration (`myst.yml`) and several paper-cuts along the way.
+This includes guides to translate "old" configuration (`_config.yml`) to "new" configuration (`myst.yml`) and documents some potential paper-cuts along the way.

 Bundled with this effort is an **auto-upgrade tool** that will try and do most of the hard work for you.
 If you run `jupyter book build` in a directory with "old style" configuration, it should prompt you to automatically upgrade your book's configuration.